Master of Theology

 - graduates of an undergraduate or postgraduate degree in theology, ministry or equivalent who wish to undertake deeper theological reflection

-- those seek a postgraduate award in which they can undertaken advanced research of complex issues
+- those who seek a postgraduate award in which they can undertake advanced research of complex issues

 - those who seek a pathway into doctoral studies and an academic career

-2015 fee information for this course can be found ont he Higher Ed Indicative Fee Schedule.
+Fee information for this course can be found on the Higher Ed Indicative Fee Schedule.

 The course consists of 120 credit points comprising: